 Cat Paw Management (Meets Recession)

 Did you see this Google feature yet?
-Type 'cat' or 'dog' and see the search result page turn into an expensive paw prints animation:
+Type 'cat' or 'dog' and watch the search results page erupt in an expensive paw-prints animation:

-I never knew of this feature, before I encounter this tweet:
+I never knew of this feature, before I encountered this tweet:

-Although, this tweet appears to be a joke, after all, it highlights an important issue of the software product development industry that can't be ignored - in the face of the recession the time of cat paw development is over!
+Although this tweet appears to be a joke, it highlights an important issue of the software product development industry that can't be ignored — in the face of the recession, the time of cat paw development is over.

-Below are my thoughts on what's making this a real issue (for product development companies and its employees) and what needs to change to overcome this.
+Below are my thoughts on what's making this a real issue (for product development companies and their employees) and what needs to change to overcome it.

 Overproduction (producing more goods than customers need) is one of the essential wastes classified in lean thinking, together with defects, inventory, hand-offs, over-processing and others.

 It is a clear sign of process inefficiency.
-And overproduction itself causes other wastes: inventory of unsold goods grow as well as the number of the hidden defects of the unused products.
+And overproduction itself causes other wastes: inventory of unsold goods grows, as well as the number of hidden defects in unused products.

-We don't really know if the discovered 'cat pow' Google feature is more of a pet project at Google.
-Or if there is a 'cat pow feature team' standing behind this piece of creativity.
+We don't really know if the discovered 'cat paw' Google feature is more of a pet project.
+Or if there is a 'cat paw feature team' standing behind this piece of creativity.

 What we know is that any live product feature draws maintenance costs, and this must be managed in some way.
-So eventually, it must be an organizational decision at Google to have cat paws built and keep them running.
+So eventually, it must be an organizational decision at Google to have cat paws built and kept running.

 We like humor.
 And the cat paws are a good one.
-It also shows to the customer how rich Google is and how much slack time it can afford.
-Following this logic, every company should want to have some form of cat paws in their products!
+It also shows the customer how rich Google is and how much slack time it can afford.
+Following this logic, every company should want to have some form of cat paws in their products.

-Google shares lose $100 billion after company’s AI chatbot makes an error during demo (source)
+- Google shares lose $100 billion after company's AI chatbot makes an error during demo

-Some shareholders are concerned that Google’s parent company is falling behind Microsoft in the AI race (source)
+- Some shareholders are concerned that Google's parent company is falling behind Microsoft in the AI race

 What would be the best way for the cat paw developers at Google to stay relevant?
 Can they get retrained to help their company in the AI survival challenge?